Marco Sandri

 melissa.m

-The idea behind SSA was originally purposed as a data adaptive method for choosing an optimal
+Singular spectrum analysis (SSA) is a relatively recent technique for time series analysis.
+The idea behind SSA was originally purposed as a data adaptive method for choosing an optimal embedding dimension for attractor reconstruction.
+Later the technique was developed as a "stand alone" time series analysis technique.

-During the last decade it has been very successful and has become a standard tool in many different
+During the last decade it has been very successful and has become a standard tool in many different scientific fields, such as climatic, meteorological, geophysical, and astronomical time series analysis.